Wikiterra/sphere-curvature-calculator/README.md

 # Sphere curvature calculator
-To calculate the curvature of the Earth, there are various methods
+To calculate the curvature of the "spherical" Earth, there are various methods

 ## 1. Pitagoras Theorem
 ```python